IdiosApps/dependabot-gradlewrapper-test/readme.md

 3. `./gradlew wrapper --gradle-version 7.4.1 --distribution-type all` was used (at least 7.4.2 is available)

+### Testing dependabot-core with this repo

 This repo can be used with Dependabot's [_dry run_ mode](https://github.com/dependabot/dependabot-core#dry-run-script).
-*Currently*, the dependabot-core dry only picks up on 1 and 2:
+*Currently*, the dependabot-core dry only picks up on dependencies 1 and 2:

 ```shell
 bin/dry-run.rb gradle IdiosApps/dependabot-gradlewrapper-test